 2.1 Volunteer and Coaches

-and Conservation Department requirements for being a youth volunteer/coach.
+and Conservation Department requirements for being a youth volunteer/coach, along with all TBYFL requirements.

 2.2 League Notification

-Each Organization shall submit a head coach and board member roster with full names, addresses and
+Each Organization shall submit, to TBYFL, a head coach and board member roster with full names, e-mail addresses and

 phone numbers on or before the August TBYFL meeting.